dubsquared/devopsblog/source/_posts/2013-05-02-chef-conference-recap.markdown

 ChefConf was incredible this year, and as it continues to grow and more companies become part of the DevOps movement we will continue to see great participation at these conferences and an increasing interest in orchestration tools and automation.

-Hopefully I'll see you at next years ChefConf!
+Hopefully I'll see you at next year's ChefConf!